barrawi/linux-sysadmin-labs/user-management/README.md

 - The collaborative process was used to refine complex logic, such as the use of custom File Descriptor 3 for conflict free bulk processing.

 # Author
-Wilberth Barrantes - SysAdmin / DevOps portfolio Project.
+Wilberth Barrantes - SysAdmin / DevOps Toolkit.